Part 7: Create the same agent with PydanticAI

 )

-The repetition is useful: the agent idea is the same, while each framework chooses a different interface.
+We repeat the agent on purpose.
+The idea stays the same, while each framework gives you a different interface.

 Run the PydanticAI agent

-The notebook again uses toyaikit only to keep the chat interface
+We again use toyaikit only to keep the chat interface

 consistent: